Brick-Seguros/.github/profile/README.md

 ### How we do things

 - We are intense.
-If we might crash, we prefer at 400 km/h.
+If we crash, we might as well do it at 400 km/h.

 - We are crazy and weird.